neelsmith/heidelberg/writing/intro.md

 ## Overview

 The Venetus A manuscript of the *Iliad* (Marciana 454 = 822) is uniquely important for Homerists.
 The scholarly notes (or *scholia*) that often fill the margins of the manuscript's pages cite scholars as early as the first Alexandrian editors of the *Iliad*, and in some cases quote them for readings of the *Iliad* not known elsewhere in the manuscript tradition.
 Since 2010, the main focus of the Homer Multitext project (HMT) has been to prepare digital editions of the texts in the Venetus A manuscript.
-In this paper, we outline the design of our digital editions, and show how this architecture supports new kinds of research.
+In this paper, we first outline the design of our digital editions (Setion 1), then show how this architecture supports new kinds of research.
 Specifically,  we apply new methods to two classic problems.

-1. How should we interpet the physical organization of this uniquely rich manuscript?
+-  How should we interpet the physical organization of this uniquely rich manuscript?
 Can we identify the function of the carefully planned, distinct zones of the page layout?
+(Section 2)
 2. Can we find evidence for the work of antiquity's most influential editor, Aristarchus of Samothrace?
+(Section 3)

 These questions offer complementary perspectives on the transmission of ancient scholarship on the *Iliad* to us.
 The first perspective is synchronic.
 Using topic modelling, we show that the zones of the page layout are characterized by distinct patterns of language.
 The scribe of the Venetus A, in other words, planned the page layout to accommodate different kinds of material.
 This is most easily explained as material deriving from distinct sources, and so suggests that the tenth-century scribe is creating a unique manuscript drawing on multiple sources no longer extant.

 The second perspective is diachronic.
 We construct a machine-learning model to identify verbatim language of Aristarchus, and show how this model can find material preserving Aristarchus' own words in any zone of the manuscript.
 This shows us that Aristarchus' words reached the scribe of the Venetus A via different sources.

+# Section 1

 ## The Venetus A *scholia*